andreasruden/d2-spmod/README.md

   At 0 mf: There will drop roughly 3 times the uniques, rares and set items.

 # TreasureClassEx.txt:
-Made higher Runes a lot more common (chane to downgrade is much smaller).
+- Made higher Runes a lot more common (chane to downgrade is much smaller).
-Trippled gold drop from special sources (bosses, uniques).
+- Trippled gold drop from special sources (bosses, uniques).
 Doubled gold from other already increased sources.
-Made chests drop more loot and less chance for junk.
+- Made chests drop more loot and less chance for junk.
-Made the "good" TCs less likely to drop bad gems in hell & nightmare.
+- Made the "good" TCs less likely to drop bad gems in hell & nightmare.
 I.e., more likely to drop runes or good jewelry.
-Countess on Normal & Nightmare always drops 3 runes now.
-And her non-rare runes are more evenly distributed.
+- Countess now always drops 3 runes.
+- Rebalanced drop rates of runes r01-r24 (El-Ist) to be farmable at Countess at more linear rates.

 # MagicPrefix.txt and MagicSuffix.txt:
 Modifiers now spawn with equal weight regardless of tier, to make it more likely to find good rare items when playing solo.